gradlab/geography/README.md

 dataset, which is not publicly available.
 We do not have license to post that data.

-The R script `analyze_observational.R` reproduces Supplemental Figures 3, 4,
-and 5 as well as most lines of Supplemental Table 2 in the folder `fig/`.
+The R script `analyze_observational.R` reproduces (parts of) Figures 2-4 and Supplemental Tables 2-5 in the folder `fig/`.

-The confidence intervals reported in the empirical results may differ slightly from those shown in the manuscript because the bootstrapping process is inherently random.